MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 extended type data to a Windows PowerShell session.

 - Types.ps1xml file: An XML file that defines extended type data.
-- Update-TypeData: A cmdlet that reloads Types.ps1xml files and defines extended data for types in the current session.
+- `Update-TypeData`: A cmdlet that reloads Types.ps1xml files and defines extended data for types in the current session.

 This topic describes Types.ps1xml files.
 For more information about using the